adopted-ember-addons/ember-data-factory-guy/README.md

   - make
 - [Sample model test (user-test.js):](https://github.com/danielspaniel/ember-data-factory-guy/blob/master/tests/unit/models/user-test.js)
   - Avoid using moduleForModel ( ember-qunit ), or describeModel ( ember-mocha ) test helper.
+  - Don't need to startApp() to get new application
 - [Sample component test (translate-test.js):](https://github.com/danielspaniel/ember-data-factory-guy/blob/master/tests/unit/components/translate-test.js)
-  - Using 'moduleForComponent' because in it is easier in this case to get the component and render it with this helper, but for these, you want to start a new application with startApp() before each test.
+  - Using 'moduleForComponent' because in it is easier in this case to get the component and render it with this helper
+  - Need to start a new application with startApp() before each test.

 **Note**